 - A minimum of one metre on both sides of the point where a fire hydrant intersects with a curb.

 Currently, parking meters require payment from 9:00 a.m. to 6:00 p.m. on Mondays through Saturdays.
-Payment amounts, payment options and time credit per coin are displayed on all parking meters.
-Maximum allowable time limits are displayed on each meter.
+Payment amounts and payment options are displayed on all parking stations.
+Maximum allowable time limits are displayed on each station.

 Sundays and Statutory Holidays do not require payment.

 Time limits for meters on Saskatoon streets vary depending on location, ranging anywhere from 30 minutes to 3 hours, with the majority being 90 minutes or 2 hours.